RuisSoftware/FiveM-Resources-2024/README.md

-# Dutch Players Edit // esx-inventoryhud
+# Dutch Players Edit // esx-inventoryhud // NOT SUPPORTED ESX 1.2
 All working inventory hud which are taken offline
 I did not make any of these scripts.
 I do not take any credits.